Robert Sroufe

 Robert Sroufe is a scholar of sustainability, integrated management, high-performance buildings, supply chain management and operations.
-He is the Murrin Chair of Global Competitiveness at Duquesne University and the Palumbo-Donahue Graduate School of Business.
-His research utilizes a systemic outlook to understand the triple bottom line performance (extending TBL to the contemporary term Integrated Bottom Line (IBL)) metrics reported to internal and external stakeholders.
-More specifically, he focuses on what the most successful systems and tools for measuring and managing the relationship between performance and environmental, social and financial practices of businesses.
-His list of publications are primarily about: how firms can create productive management systems, integrate them across business functions, and measure and manage their performance; the main drivers of sustainability; the process and importance of existing buildings becoming high-performance buildings; UN Sustainable Development Goals; and the strategic change process that occurs during a firms sustainable development.
-His Ph.D. was conferred by Michigan State University.
+He is the Falk Chair of Sustainable Business at Chatham University.
+His research utilizes a systemic outlook to understand triple bottom line performance, extending TBL to the contemporary term integrated bottom line (IBL) metrics reported to internal and external stakeholders.
+More specifically, he focuses on the most successful systems and tools for measuring and managing the relationship between performance and the environmental, social, and financial practices of businesses.
+His list of publications is primarily about: how firms can create productive management systems, integrate them across business functions, and measure and manage their performance; the main drivers of sustainability; the process and importance of existing buildings becoming high-performance buildings; the UN Sustainable Development Goals; and the strategic change process that occurs during a firm's sustainable development.
+Michigan State University conferred him a Ph.D.

 Awards

-The Aspen Institute Business & Society Program awarded him with the 2017 Ideas Worth Teaching Award for his course Sustainability Tools and Processes for New Initiatives and he was also a finalist for the Aspen Institute's Faculty Pioneer Award.
+The Aspen Institute Business & Society Program awarded him with the 2017 Ideas Worth Teaching Award for his course Sustainability Tools and Processes for New Initiatives, and he was also a finalist for the Aspen Institute's Faculty Pioneer Award.
 The Decision Sciences Institute awarded him with the Instructional Innovation Award for his Sustainability Tools and Processes for New Initiatives course.
 Dr. Sroufe was awarded the University Creative Teaching Award by Duquesne University.
-As the curriculum lead for the MBA-Sustainable Business Practices program, he was part of a faculty that awarded the Page Prize for Best U.S. Environmental Curriculum.
+As the curriculum lead for the MBA-Sustainable Business Practices program, he was part of the faculty that awarded the Page Prize for Best U.S. Environmental Curriculum.
 Under the direction of Dr. Robert Sroufe, Duquesne University's MBA-Sustainable Business Practices program was ranked as the #1 Better World MBA program in the United States and #4 program in the world by Corporate Knights Magazine in 2020.
-His work has been featured in a number of journals including: the Journal of Operations Management, Production and Operations Management Society, the European Journal of Operations Research, Journal of Supply Chain Management, International Journal of Production Research, the Production and Inventory Management Journal, Greener Management International, and Business Strategy and the Environment.
-His book Integrated Management: How Sustainability Creates Value for Any Business was awarded the 2020 Responsible Research in Business and Management co-sponsored by The International Association for Chinese Management Research and the Community for Responsible Research in Business and Management.
+His work has been featured in a number of journals, including the Journal of Operations Management, the Production and Operations Management Society, the European Journal of Operations Research, the Journal of Supply Chain Management, International Journal of Production Research, the Production and Inventory Management Journal, Greener Management International, and Business Strategy and the Environment.
+His book Integrated Management: How Sustainability Creates Value for Any Business was awarded the 2020 Responsible Research in Business and Management, co-sponsored by the International Association for Chinese Management Research and the Community for Responsible Research in Business and Management.
 This book is used as the basis for curriculum in the top-ranked Duquesne University Duquesne University MBA-Sustainable Business Practices program.
-His book Developing Sustainable Supply Chains: Management Insights, Issues, and Tools co-authored by Steven A. Melnyk was awarded the Best Book Award from the Academy of Management Organizations and the Environment Division and included in Sustainable Brands Top Sustainability Books Collection.
+His book Developing Sustainable Supply Chains: Management Insights, Issues, and Tools, co-authored by Steven A. Melnyk, was awarded the Best Book Award from the Academy of Management Organizations and the Environment Division and included in the Sustainable Brands Top Sustainability Books Collection.